-The specifying agency will establish the criteria for delineation of the line posts.
-The delineation is typically provided on the spacer used to separate the cables; but, can be placed in other locations.
+The state/specifying agency will establish the criteria for delineation of the line posts.
+The delineation is typically provided on the spacer used to separate the cables.

 It is suggested for the terminal CRP that reflective sheeting (PN- 5851 or PN-5851) be affixed to delineate them, which could help to reduce some impacts.
 Valtir makes no guarantees they meet the minimum specifications, comply with MUTCD requirements or comply with state/specifying agency requirements.
 It is recommended that all of the CRPs be delineated.